gsscoder/chainquery/README.md

 - Run [querypairs](scripts/querypairs.js) script to get token pairs from the configured DEX.

 - Run [querytokens](scripts/querytokens.js) to get tokens data using querypairs output.

+After running the `querytokens` script, the `querypairs` output file will be updated with tokens data.